mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 <SNIP>
 ```

-NOW, the issue with BOF sometimes is that they will definately spawn a new process to execute, that will sets the alarms and kill your shell should there be an AV or some sort of security in place.
+NOW, the issue with BOF sometimes is that they will definitely spawn a new process to execute, that will sets the alarms and kill your shell should there be an AV or some sort of security in place.
 Luckily just like execute-assembly, we can run a BOF in procress with the flag -i or to another existing process with -p.
 I guess we could also just do execute-assembly then add the -i as well, should work too.
 If nothing is changed in terms of what process to run into and inline ( -i) is not used, the child process that sliver will spawn will be a notepad process as set by default.

 ```bash
 [server] sliver > seatbelt -h